Transverse momentum asymmetry in the semi-inclusive electron positron annihilation process: Introduction

 \section{Introduction}

 Quantum chromodynamics (QCD) is a fundamental non-Abelian gauge theory of strong interaction whose Lagrangian deals with quarks, gluons, and their interactions.
 It is characterized by two key features: asymptotic freedom and color confinement.
 Due to color confinement, isolated quarks and gluons are not experimentally observable; only color-singlet hadrons can be detected.
 The process in which free quarks and/or gluons combine to form color singlet hadrons is known as hadronization.
-Hadronization is inherently non-perturbative and cannot be calculated from first principles.
-Nevertheless, it can be described by phenomenological models, such as Feynman-Field model \cite{Field:1977fa}, LUND model \cite{Andersson:1983ia}, Webber model \cite{Marchesini:1983bm,Webber:1983if}, recombination model \cite{Anisovich:1972pq,Bjorken:1973mh,Das:1977cp,Xie:1988wi} and so on.
+Hadronization is inherently nonperturbative and cannot be calculated from first principles.
+Nevertheless, it can be described by phenomenological models, such as the Feynman-Field model \cite{Field:1977fa}, the LUND model \cite{Andersson:1983ia}, the Webber model \cite{Marchesini:1983bm,Webber:1983if}, and the recombination model \cite{Anisovich:1972pq,Bjorken:1973mh,Das:1977cp,Xie:1988wi}.
 While these models provide a global perspective on hadronization, they often lack detailed insights.
-To address this, one can study the behaviors of the single-hadron or the double-hadron during hadronization process.
-They respectively correspond to the single-hadron fragmentation functions (FFs) \cite{Berman:1971xz,Collins:1981uw}, and the double-hadron fragmentation functions (diFFs) \cite{Bianconi:1999cd,Bianconi:1999uc,Bacchetta:2003vn}.
-Both FFs and diFFs are non-perturbative quantities; a systematic introduction to them can be found in Ref. \cite{Metz:2016swz}.
+To address this, one can study the behaviors of the single hadron or the double-hadron during hadronization process.
+They respectively correspond to the single-hadron fragmentation functions (FFs) \cite{Berman:1971xz,Collins:1981uw} and the double-hadron fragmentation functions (diFFs) \cite{Bianconi:1999cd,Bianconi:1999uc,Bacchetta:2003vn}.
+Both FFs and diFFs are nonperturbative quantities; a systematic introduction to them can be found in Ref. \cite{Metz:2016swz}.